 Coaching and volunteering opportunities in sport.

-Participating in sport for fun is a great part of University life, come and try different sports at our City and Walsall Campus Sports Centres.
+Participating in our social activities for fun is a great part of University life, come and try different activities at our City and Walsall Campus Sports Centres.

 Find out about the wealth of sports teams we have at Wolverhampton, many of whom compete in BUCS.